-- If you enter a start date, Vault returns all files sent on or after the date you entered.
+- If you enter a start date, Vault returns all files modified on or after the date you entered.

-- If you enter an end date, Vault returns all files sent on or before the date you entered.
+- If you enter an end date, Vault returns all files modified on or before the date you entered.

 - (Optional) Use Terms to specify one or more search terms.
 Use search operators for complex searches.

 - Vault searches only the latest version of a file.
 However, you can enter a version date to view and export Google files as they existed on that date.
 Learn more about what's included in a file's version history.

 - Click one of the following:

 - Export—to skip preview and immediately export the search results.